jvrplmlmn/MongoDB-M101P/W1_Introduction/Courseware_Notes.md

 And to know what post tags you had, you have to go to the `post_tags` table, the tags themselves are in the `tags` table.

+## Blog in Documents

+post

+	{title: "Free online classes",
+     body: "...",
+     author: "javier",
+     date: "...",
+     comments: [{name: "Joe Biden",
+                 email: "joe@whitehouse.gov",
+                 comment: "..."},
+                {...}],
+     tags: ["cycling", "education", "startups"]}

+authors

+    {_id: "javier",
+     password: "..."}

+### Quiz: Blog in Documents

+Given the document schema that we proposed for the blog, how many collections would we need to access to display the blog home page?

+- 0
+- **1*
+- 2
+- 4

+Only the "post" collection.
+We don't have to access the "authors" collection, because we have the authors name within the "post".